Gresslem/odin-landing-page/README.md

 Scrapped the call container and starting on the header.
 11/18

 With the top of the page and bottom of the page built the way I want for now, I'm gonna get the layout done based on the Odin Project's finished look and work on it from there.

+Bare bones structure was built on 11/19.
+Tomorrow will start the customization process.
+Odds are the start will be Tuesday.
+The website will be for my production company, for my audio projects, or just projects that I produce.